-Helping students achieve automaticity and fluency to improve reading comprehension is an important goal in CKLA Grade 4.
+Helping students achieve automaticity and fluency to improve reading comprehension is an important goal in CKLA Grade 5.
 The optional Fluency Supplement, consisting of poetry, folklore, fables, and other selections, is provided online at CoreKnowledge.org/CKLA-files and at CKLA.Amplify.com.
 These selections provide additional opportunities for students to practice reading with fluency and expression (prosody).
 You may choose and use the selections at your discretion in any order.

-There are enough selections to use one per week for fluency practice if you desire.
+There are sufficient selections so you may, if desired, use one selection per week for fluency practice.
 One possible approach is to copy and distribute a selection to students at the beginning of each week.
 You should model reading the selection aloud with prosody.
-Students would then take the selection home to practice reading aloud throughout the week, with the expectation that they be prepared to read the selection fluently and with prosody by the end of the week.
-At the end of the week, you would select a few students to read the selection aloud, either individually or chorally.
-This process allows opportunities to hear different students read aloud each week.
+Students would then take the selection home to practice reading aloud throughout the week with the expectation being that they be prepared to read the selection fluently and with prosody by the end of the week.
+At the end of the week, you would then select a few students to read the selection aloud, either individually, or chorally.
+This process allows you opportunities to hear different students read aloud each week.
 If you use this approach, you should establish audience guidelines for students.
 Some ideas for audience guidelines include:

 - Listen respectfully to your classmates.

-- Listen without talking.
+- · Listen without talking.

-- Give your classmate(s) a round of applause and sincere compliments on their reading (e.g., "I liked it when you . . .").
+- Give your classmate(s) a round of applause and sincere compliments on their reading (e.g., "I liked it when you...").